Currently, Iceland is one of the most top-rated tourist destinations in the world.

-One of the best things I did whilst I was in Iceland last summer was hiking on the glacier.
+One of the best things I did whilst in Iceland last summer was hiking on the glacier.

 It’s a half-day activity but gives you a totally different perspective of the glacier itself.
-The previous day I had been exploring the Glacier Lagoon and Diamond Beach where you have amazing views of the glacier in the distance but it’s not until you’re up close you realise how amazing it is.
+The previous day, I explored the Glacier Lagoon and Diamond Beach, where you have amazing views of the glacier in the distance, but it’s not until you’re up close that you realize how amazing it is.

-I was worried about walking on the glacier with crampons but after a few steps, you get the hang of it.
-In total our group spent an hour on the glacier, seeing huge crevasses (from a distance) and trying out some man made steps.
+I was worried about walking on the glacier with crampons, but you get the hang of it after a few steps.
+In total, our group spent an hour on the glacier, seeing huge crevasses (from a distance) and trying out some artificial steps.

-After an hour walking on the glacier and covering a relatively small distance, it showed how big it was.
+After an hour of walking on the glacier and covering a relatively small distance, it showed how big it was.
 One of my highlights was looking back across to the Glacier Lagoon and see how small it looked in the distance.
-Followed by drinking the fresh glacier water (whilst in the press up position) apparently that’s the best way to experience it!
+Followed by drinking the fresh glacier water (in the press-up position), apparently, that’s the best way to experience it!
 The Glacier Walk is an amazing tour and well worth adding to your Iceland itinerary.

-There are various tours that include a visit to Glacier Lagoon.
+Various tours include a visit to Glacier Lagoon.